freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### Can I translate freeCodeCamp's curriculum?

-Yes.
-We will roll out the tools for translating freeCodeCamp's curriculum soon.
+Yes - Read [this guide](/how-to-translate-files) if you are interested in contributing to translation.

+Currently we have the user contributed translations being done in Chinese and Espanol.

-Eventually, we intend to localize freeCodeCamp into several major world languages, starting with: Arabic, Chinese, Hindi, Portuguese, Russian, and Spanish.
+At the minute we are building our experience hosting the curriculum in the aforementioned languages.
+Eventually, we intend to localize freeCodeCamp into several major world languages, like: Arabic, Hindi, Portuguese, Russian and more.

+We thank you for your patience while we iron out the workflow.

 ### How can I report a new bug?